rurban/gsl/doc/linalg.rst

 * E. Peise and P. Bientinesi, "Recursive algorithms for dense linear algebra: the ReLAPACK collection", http://arxiv.org/abs/1602.06763, 2016.

+The recursive Level 3 BLAS QR decomposition is described in the following paper,

+* E. Elmroth and F. G. Gustavson, 2000.
+Applying recursion to serial and parallel QR factorization leads to better performance.
+IBM Journal of Research and Development, 44(4), pp.605-624.

 The Modified Golub-Reinsch algorithm is described in the following paper,